Jungjee/RawNet/ReadMe.md

-# Notice
-This repository is under update to reflect codes for reproducing our recent RawNet2 paper.
-Evaluation using the pre-trained model and extracted speaker embeddings are validated.
-Train using *train_RawNet2.py* is not yet validated.

-**For reproduction of the original RawNet paper, please refer to `RawNet1' folder.**

 # Overview
 This github project includes PyTorch implementation for reproducing experiments and DNN models used in the paper [Improved RawNet with Filter-wise Re-scaling for Text-independent Speaker Verification using Raw Waveforms]( https://arxiv.org/pdf/2004.00526.pdf ) which is submitted to Interspeech2020 as a conference paper.
 Pre-trained model is available at 'Pre-trained_model/rawnet2_best_weights.pt' and extracted speaker embeddings are available at *spk_embd/*.

+**For reproduction of the original RawNet paper, please refer to 'RawNet1' folder.**

 # Usage